timjogorman/RicherEventDescription/damr-pass1.md

   - Occasionally, these :wiki chains need to be re-examined.
       - "Someone stole my iPod" ...
 "I bought a new iPod to replace it"
       - Both might be (p / product :wiki iPod :name (n / name :op1 "iPod")), but should not be in the same chain
-      - Check the "wiki relation(if present)" box to override the assumption that they are coreferent with the :wiki link.
+      - The "WikiRelation" box has a default to "IDENTICAL", but in these cases needs to be changed to "SetMember".
 - If you mark whole/part relations without marking the part as being an entity, it will be assumed to be a singleton.

 ###### Attributes and parts can be Entities when relevant